Baba Diawara: Adelaide United

 In February 2017, after one and a half seasons with former club Marítimo, Diawara joined Adelaide United FC in the Australian A-League.
 He scored three goals in only seven matches in his first season (five in all competitions), the first coming on 19 March in the 2–1 home defeat of Brisbane Roar FC.

 Diawara agreed to a new two-year deal on 11 May 2017.

 Mohun Bagan

 In December 2019, Diawara signed a one-year contract with India's Mohun Bagan AC.
-He scored his first I-League goal for his new team the following 19 January, heading home from a corner kick in the 65th minute to help the hosts defeat East Bengal F.C.
-2–1.
+He scored his first I-League goal for his new team the following 19 January, heading home from a corner kick in the 65th minute to help the hosts defeat East Bengal FC 2–1.

 Punjab

 Diawara joined Punjab FC of the same country and league on 1 February 2021.
 On his debut eight days later, he scored twice in a 2–1 away victory over Indian Arrows.